TarangParmar/fpki-guides/_common/10_troubleshooting.md

 permalink: common/troubleshooting/
 ---

-{% include alert-success.html content="This page presents common issues and troubleshooting procedures related to the Federal PKI Root CA migration are listed below.
+{% include alert-success.html content="This page presents common issues and troubleshooting procedures related to the Federal PKI Root CA migration.
 We encourage <b>only</b> Domain or System Administrators follow the procedures listed on this page.
 If you need help or have any questions, email us at fpkirootupdate@gsa.gov." %}

 ## Windows Troubleshooting
 - [How come my workstation isn't chaining to FCPCA G2?](#how-come-my-workstation-isnt-chaining-to-fcpca-g2)